 Prospect Park is a somewhat small borough located in the state of New Jersey.
 With a population of 6,382 people and just one neighborhood, Prospect Park is the 272nd largest community in New Jersey.
-Much of the housing stock in Prospect Park was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Prospect Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Prospect Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.